It is crucial to think carefully and make informed decisions about your debts in order to pay them back on time.

 How to Consolidate Debts into Mortgage?

 Consolidating your debt means that now you have a bigger home loan to worry about, and you must increase your monthly payments or the period of the debt.
 Failure to pay up your mortgage means that your home may be repossessed and you lose all ownership of it.

 Debt consolidation also incurs some additional costs like legal fees, admin costs and a number of other arrangement fees.
 You may also be liable to pay an exit fee to remortgage your current mortgage deal.

-Get a financial advisor to help you on the specific maths, till then, make full use of online free mortgage calculators to get the ball rolling.
+Get a financial advisor to help you on the specific maths.
+Till then, you can make use of online free mortgage calculators too.

 Factors to Consider While Consolidating Debt into Mortgage

 The first factor to consider is obviously a competitive interest rate as compared to your previous debts.
 Mortgage deals usually have smaller interest payments as compared to other debts like credit cards, which accumulate a high-interest value every month.

 Another factor that you must take into consideration is that the current value of your home must be considerably higher than the debt consolidation mortgage.
 You must give importance to these factors as they are rules of the Financial Conduct Authority.